catsby/ctshryock.com/_posts/2012-07-23-running-rails-with-puma-and-jruby-on-heroku.md

 ---
 layout: post
 date: 2012-07-23 08:22:18 -0500
-title: "Running Rails with Puma on Heroku and JRuby"
+title: "Running Rails with Puma and JRuby on Heroku"
 category: posts
 ---